Gardener’s windfall apple chutney

 This recipe is ideal for the novice chutney maker, as having prepared the apples and onion, you simply throw everything into one big pot and let it bubble away.

-The chutney can be eaten as soon as it is cool, unlike others, which need to be left to mature.
-Just ensure that your first taste of it is with some fresh white bread and really strong Cheddar.
+The chutney can be eaten as soon as it is cool, unlike some others which need to be left to mature.
+Just ensure that your first taste of it is with fresh white bread and really strong Cheddar.
 The combination is wonderful!

 It keeps for a year.